-Baby with fondleslab, via The Celebrity Stone.
+Baby with fondleslab, from The American Genius.

 I first encountered fondleslab in Mike Pope’s Evolving English II blog, which last week devoted a post to the term.
 Mike noted that The Register, which has offices in London and San Francisco and which calls itself “a leading global online tech publication,” may be “the most avid user of the term,” and indeed the earliest citation I could find—October 13, 2010—appeared there.
 “Jobsian fondle-slab in SEXY FILTHGRAM CRACKDOWN,” reads the headline.
 Here’s the lede: